 See more: The ECMA Switchboard

-to actively and autonomously work on their projects and further develop their careers.
+The ECMA Career Development Platform provides material for young musicians to actively and autonomously work on their projects and further develop their careers.

 See more: The ECMA Career Skills Platform

 Career skills trainings are intended to provide the ensembles and individual artists with the essential career skills needed to develop and grow their careers in a rapidly changing professional environment.
-A general aim of ECMA Pro career skills trainings is to change the mindsets of the ensembles and individual artists, and to create an awareness of the necessity of acquiring skills to actively and autonomously plan and develop their artistic careers.
+A general aim of ECMA Pro career skills trainings was to change the mindsets of the ensembles and individual artists, and to create an awareness of the necessity of acquiring skills to actively and autonomously plan and develop their artistic careers.

 Online Workshop What’s the point of MY music?